ay129-35MR/Waveshare-ESP32-S3-Touch-LCD-4-Home-Assistant-Display/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)
 [![Platform](https://img.shields.io/badge/Platform-ESP32--S3-orange.svg)](https://www.waveshare.com/esp32-s3-touch-lcd-4.htm)

 > 🧠 Bring your **Waveshare ESP32-S3-Touch-LCD-4 (480×480 Pixels, Rev 3.0)** to life as a **live, touch-enabled Home Assistant dashboard** using ESPHome and Strange-V’s RemoteWebView system.
+Huge thanks to Ukrainian Developer [@strange-v](https://github.com/strange-v) for the incredible RemoteWebViewClient and Server projects that make this setup possible!

 Even though the ESP32-S3 can’t run a full web browser, this project makes it possible to **view and interact** with your Home Assistant dashboard — rendered remotely and streamed to the display in real time.